MitchH10/Employe-Database-SQL/README.md

 - [Questions](#questions)

 ## Installation
 To install download off github, then run an npm i in the command line.
 Then enter the mysql client and run the schema.sql and the seeds.sql if you would like to test.
-Next add you mysql information to the .env file.
+Next add your mysql information to the .env file.
 Then you are ready to run the node application.

 ## Usage
 To use follow the prompts to view and edit the database from the command line.